hungrybluedev/bump/README.md

 ### Cross-platform simultaneous release template

-The cross-platform release functionality is possible to the Github Actions infrastructure.
+The cross-platform release functionality is possible due to the Github Actions infrastructure.
 The basic template is available [here](https://github.com/hungrybluedev/release-test/).
 Specific people I want to thank are lukka and Simran-B. Visit the [original project](https://github.com/hungrybluedev/release-test/) to learn more about their contributions.

 ### Code Review